 - Money for the application fee ($495 AUD/$368 USD)

 - Passport photos x2 (45 mm x 35 mm)

-Fees, age, and requirements will differ and further, documentation might be needed as it depends where you are from.
+Fees, age, and requirements will differ, and further documentation might be needed depending on where you are from.

-If needed, you might need to provide documentation of having a high education beyond high school.
+If needed, you might need to provide documentation of having a higher education beyond high school.

-If you’ve been traveling and living abroad, like me, you might run into a few other requirements.
+Like me, if you’ve been traveling and living abroad, you might run into a few other requirements.